MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 Verify in the Intune portal that device configuration has been successfully applied.
 Once this device configuration successfully applies on the HoloLens 2 device, effects of TenantLockdown will be inactive.

-### What would happen during OOBE, if Autopilot profile is unassigned on a HoloLens after TenantLockdown was set to true?
+#### What would happen during OOBE, if Autopilot profile is unassigned on a HoloLens after TenantLockdown was set to true?
 OOBE will wait indefinitely for Autopilot profile to download and following dialog will be presented.
 In order to remove effects of TenantLockdown, device must be enrolled with its original tenant first using Autopilot only and RequireNetworkInOOBE must be unset as described in previous step before restrictions introduced by TenantLockdown CSP are removed.

 ![In-device view for when policy is enforced on device.](images/hololens-autopilot-lockdown.png)

-## Known Issues
+## Known Issues & Limitations

-- Device context based application install configured in Intune does not work yet.
+- We are investigating an issue where device-context based application install configured in MEM does not apply to HoloLens.
 [Learn more about device context and user context installs.](https://docs.microsoft.com/mem/intune/apps/apps-windows-10-app-deploy#install-apps-on-windows-10-devices)
 - While setting up Autopilot over Wi-Fi, there may be an instance where the Autopilot profile is not downloaded when Internet connection is first established.
 In this case End User License Agreement (EULA) is presented and the user has the option to proceed with non-Autopilot setup experience.
 To retry setting up with Autopilot, put the device to sleep and then power up, or reboot the device and let it try again.
+- "Convert all targeted devices to Autopilot" feature is not supported on HoloLens at the moment.

 ### Troubleshooting